umn-asr/shibboleths_lil_helpers_app/README.md

     https://github.com/uofm/shibboleths_lil_helper

-This is a work in progress, wildly unstable.
+This is a work in progress, wildly unstable. (but will likely be somewhat cool in a week or so (11/28/11).

 Developers: How to get this puppy running
 =========================================